 According to the LegalZoom website, filing the paperwork to start a LLC is as simple as:

 The upgraded Standard ($289+fees) and Express Gold ($359+fees) packages provide everything in the Economy package, plus additions such as a customized company seal and binder, customized membership certificates, and a Federal tax identification number (EIN).
-The Express Gold package provides the quickest turnaround time in as little as seven business days.
+The Express Gold package provides the quickest turnaround time in as little as 7 business days.

-As great as LegalZoom’s offerings are, the truth is that for most people, filing for business formation on your own isn’t very difficult.
+As great as LegalZoom’s offerings are, the truth is that for most people, filing for LLC formation on your own isn’t very difficult.
 If the company you are trying to create is so complicated that you couldn’t complete the paperwork yourself, LegalZoom’s template documents are likely too cookie-cutter to do the job well, anyway.